Using public WiFi... is it Safe?

-Accessible almost everywhere nowadays, public WiFi is so convenient that the consequences are very often overridden, or completely forgotten about.
-There’s been a time where all of us have succumbed to the desperation of needing to respond to a crucially important email, our only saviour being the public WiFi at Costa Coffee down the road.
+Accessible almost everywhere these days.
+Public WiFi is so convenient that the consequences are very often overridden, or completely forgotten about.
+There’s been a time when all of us have succumbed to the desperation of needing to respond to a crucially important email, our only saviour being the public WiFi at Costa Coffee down the road.

 Convenience is key, right?
 Until you’re left completely vulnerable to the risks associated with connecting to open, unsecured WiFi networks.

-Lets face it, most human beings can be nosey and if you say you’re never nosey, you’re lying.
-That’s not to say that your average non IT-savvy individual enjoys spending their time nosing through routers by choice, however the individual or co-operation supervising the router may well do.
+Let's face it, most human beings can be nosey and if you say you’re never nosey, well ....
+That’s not to say that your average non-IT-savvy individual enjoys spending their time nosing through routers by choice, however, the individual or co-operation supervising the router may well do.

 Cybercriminals seek and indulge the benefits of snooping through piles of your data.
 Purchasing software tools and devices that help hold their hand in hacking into your personal accounts and stealing your login credentials, is an essential strategy in their success.

-So, it’s all well and good to be aware of these possible threats, but how can we prevent them from happening?
+So, it’s all well and good to be aware of these possible threats, but how can you prevent them from happening?

-- Do not allow your phone to automatically connect to open WiFis
+- Never allow your phone to automatically connect to open WiFis

 - Do not log into private accounts when using unencrypted networks, e.g. online banking